vga-256/tomo-rslight/README.md

 * Header links configured through a config file, not hard coded
 * Added motd (message of the day) feature that can also display Unix fortunes
 * Config option to limit a user to 'X' posts/hour.
 May also be different for individual users

+Features added in 0.6.7

+* Handle main article overview in sqlite db for easier management and speed
+* Allow configuration of expire per group
+* Search now searches across all sections
+* Moving a group from one section to another doesn't break overview

 Retro Guy retroguy@novabbs.com